MandySpaan/CuteCakes_BasicWebsite/README.md

 ### `menu.html`

 This page lists the available cupcakes, each with an image and description.
-It also includes the pricing information.
+It also includes prices.

 ### `contact.html`